arabidopsis/typescript-definitions/README.md

 release builds they become no-ops.
 This means that there is *no cost* to your release exes/libs or to your users by using these macros.
 Zero cost abstraction indeed.
 Beautiful.

+Also, although you need nightly to run `wasm-bingen` *your* code can remain stable.

 See [features](#features) below if you really want them in your release build.

 There is a very small example in the repository that [works for me (TM)](https://bitbucket.org/athaliana/typescript-definitions/src/master/example/) if you want to get started on your own.

-This crate only exports two derive macros: `TypescriptDefinition` and `TypeScriptify`.
+This crate only exports two derive macros: `TypescriptDefinition` and `TypeScriptify`, a simple trait `TypeScriptifyTrait` and a (very simple) serializer for byte arrays.

 In your crate create a lib target in `Cargo.toml` pointing to your "interfaces"